Guest House Paradiso: Critical response

-Ben Falk of Empire gave the film a 2 out of 5 star rating, saying "the boys toil incredibly hard to make the whole thing work and, while there are some hilarious moments, it is far too patchy for a full feature film."
-David Elley of Variety said the film "ends up being about as funny as burning an orphanage."
+Ben Falk of Empire gave the film a 2 out of 5 star rating, saying "the boys toil incredibly hard to make the whole thing work and, while there are some hilarious moments, it is far too patchy for a full feature film".
+David Elley of Variety said the film "ends up being about as funny as burning an orphanage".
+Clayton Hickman of Film Review would give Guest House Paradiso one star, describing it as "entertainment of the crudest, most one-dimensional kind".
+In a similarly negative light, Peter Bradshaw of The Guardian wrote that the film was "naff, smug, cynical, ugly and charmless", and that, despite there being "early sight-gags and obscenities hammered out with enough chutzpah to raise a groaning laugh", the movie was a "gross-out Fawlty rip-off".